datasciencemasters/go/README.md

   - Data Science across Domains
 2. Pruned broken links.
 It's been a while, and some of these resources have moved -- or worse -- been taken down.
 3. Pared down links to a more opinionated list.
+4. Theory + Python tools together under each topic.
+All you need under one roof.

 _RIP [v1.0 commit](https://github.com/datasciencemasters/go/tree/d6cec020ac3d038cd787e9a779a3cea188c779f2)_